mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 To provide some examples, in a game with only win/lose outcomes, suppose a player just made a move that won the game for him.
-The *terminalStateEval* function should then return negative infinity or some other very low value (see similar discussion in the description of the *evaluate* function) as the game was lost for the other player (who would normally get to move next were this not a terminal state).
+The *terminalStateEval* function should then return negative infinity or some other very low value (see similar discussion in the description of the *evaluate* function) as the game was lost for the other player (who would normally get to move next if this were not a terminal state).

 Depending on the game, it is quite possible that your *terminalStateEval* function may return a non infinity value for a terminal state.
 This could be the case, e.g. if